Tools & Technology

 - Full OTP buyer pipeline — nine stages pre-built (Browsing → Comparing → Finance → Ready → Deposited → Construction → Pre-Settlement → Settled), with recommended next actions at each stage

-- Settlement tracker — countdown timers, urgency flags (Urgent / Soon / Tracking), and pre-settlement checklists for every post-deposit buyer
+- Settlement tracker — countdown timers, urgency flags, and pre-settlement checklists for every post-deposit buyer

-- Display suite capture mode — a mobile-optimised form designed for use on a tablet at the display suite, feeding walk-ins directly into the pipeline
+- Display suite capture mode — a mobile-optimised form for walk-ins

 How the tools work together in practice

-- Real Estate Viewers handles the full buyer journey: capturing walk-ins at the display suite, tracking stage progression, scoring readiness, sending nurture messages, and managing the post-deposit settlement countdown
+- Real Estate Viewers handles the full buyer journey: capturing walk-ins, tracking stage progression, scoring readiness, sending nurture messages, and managing the post-deposit settlement countdown

 - Salesforce remains the organisation-level contact database and reporting layer.
-Real Estate Viewers integrates with Salesforce so that lead source data — where a buyer originally came from — surfaces in their profile without requiring manual data entry in two systems.
+Real Estate Viewers integrates with Salesforce so that lead source data surfaces in buyer profiles without manual data entry.

 If you're running Salesforce now